smw1218/sqrl-ssp/README.md

 This library is meant to be pluggable into a broader infrastructure to handle whatever type of session management you desire.
 It also allows pluggable storage options and scales horizontally.

-This project is still very much a work in-progress [![Documentation](https://godoc.org/github.com/smw1218/sqrl-ssp?status.svg)](https://godoc.org/github.com/smw1218/sqrl-ssp) [![Go Report Card](https://goreportcard.com/badge/github.com/smw1218/sqrl-ssp)](https://goreportcard.com/report/github.com/smw1218/sqrl-ssp)
+This project is still very much a work in-progress.
+All the endpoints log a ton of debugging information.

+[![Documentation](https://godoc.org/github.com/smw1218/sqrl-ssp?status.svg)](https://godoc.org/github.com/smw1218/sqrl-ssp)
+[![Go Report Card](https://goreportcard.com/badge/github.com/smw1218/sqrl-ssp)](https://goreportcard.com/report/github.com/smw1218/sqrl-ssp)